AnilJava95/Chatting/README.md

 # Chatting
-A desktop Java chatting program that uses socket programming, server-client architecture, swing GUI.
+A desktop Java chatting program that uses socket programming, server-client architecture, and swing GUI.
 This is the Netbeans project along with the project report.